-Japanese cooking makes heavy use of rice, noodles, vegetables, seaweed, soy products, and mushrooms.
-But as a nation comprised of several large islands in the Pacific, no cuisine is more rooted in seafood than Japan’s.
+Japanese cooking includes plenty of vegan foods like rice, noodles, vegetables, seaweed, soy products, and mushrooms.
+But as a nation comprised of islands in the Pacific, no cuisine is more rooted in seafood than Japan’s.

 These conflicting qualities give Japanese food the distinction of being among the most plant-based of all cuisines, yet simultaneously one of the least vegan-friendly.
 In fact, it’s so difficult to reliably order a vegan meal at a typical Japanese restaurant that you probably shouldn’t even make the attempt.
 In many cases the food comes infuriatingly close to being entirely vegan while still missing the mark.

 Fish is easy enough to avoid, but fish-based seasonings are not.
 A seasoning powder called dashi, which is usually made primarily of fish flakes, shows up everywhere in Japanese cooking.
 It’s added to soups, sushi rice, dipping sauces, dressings, and many other savory dishes.
 Dashi provides a distinctive umami flavor.
 Although vegan dashi exists, you’re unlikely to find it outside of vegan restaurants and vegan Japanese cookbooks.

 Pork is not a traditional part of the Japanese diet, but it has gained popularity thanks to the country’s proximity to China.
 It’s commonly put into gyoza dumplings served by most bars in Japan.
 Additionally, Japanese vegetable dishes often contain tiny amounts of pork seasoning.
 A great many Japanese chefs habitually put fish or pork seasoning in all of their dishes.

 While obtaining vegan food from Japanese restaurants is tricky to say the least, making vegan Japanese food yourself is easy enough.